jkleiser/toy-forth-in-picolisp/README.md

 is not part/child of an enclosing pattern object, then the `execute>` method of the object will be called.

-Example: When we, in the Forth REPL, enter the line defining the `fac` word above, the `execute>` method of the `+IfElseThen` will not be called when the `then` word arrives, since that object is part of another pattern, but the `execute>` method of the `+DefineWord` will be called, meaning that the new word will be defined (but not executed).
+Example: When we, in this Forth REPL, enter the line defining the `fac` word above, the `execute>` method of the `+IfElseThen` will not be called when the `then` word arrives, since that object is part of another pattern, but the `execute>` method of the `+DefineWord` will be called, meaning that the new word will be defined (but not executed).